zhang928160849/JAVA_PLACE/README.md

 high precision should use BigDecimal class, instead of float or double, Big decimal would take more memory and slower.

 - start from spring boot3: httptrace endpoint in actuator is replaced by httpexchanges
+- @ParameterizedTest to used to singal that the annotated method is a parameterizedTest method